Shivam67Code/ACES-REACT-2082/README.md

 ## NOtes

-NEarly everything is done Just the Deployment is left (Maybe with vercel or netlify or something other).
-Today I made major changes in the UI of the create and Edit pages keeping their core functionalities same.
+NEarly everything is done(I guess 🤔 ) Specially the Create and Edit page UI.